 Preterm Labor - Symptoms

-often starts without obvious symptoms.
-But you may notice one or more symptoms,
+Preterm labor often starts without obvious symptoms.
+But you may notice one or more symptoms, including:

 - Menstrual-like cramps, with or without diarrhea.

-- A feeling of pressure in your pelvis or lower abdomen.
+- A feeling of pressure in your pelvis or lower belly.

 WebMD Medical Reference from Healthwise

 November 14, 2014

 This information is not intended to replace the advice of a doctor.